Fermi's interaction: History of initial rejection and later publication

 Fermi first submitted his "tentative" theory of beta decay to the prestigious science journal Nature, which rejected it "because it contained speculations too remote from reality to be of interest to the reader."
-It has been argued that Nature later admitted the rejection to be one of the great editorial blunders in its history, but Fermi's biographer David N. Schwartz has objected that this is both unproven and unlikely.
-Fermi then submitted revised versions of the paper to Italian and German publications, which accepted and published them in those languages in 1933 and 1934.
+It has been claimed that Nature later admitted the rejection to be one of the great editorial blunders in its history, but Fermi's biographer David N. Schwartz has objected that this is both unproven and unlikely.
+Fermi submitted versions of the paper to Italian and German publications, which accepted and published them in those languages in 1933 and 1934.
 The paper did not appear at the time in a primary publication in English.
 An English translation of the seminal paper was published in the American Journal of Physics in 1968.

 Fermi found the initial rejection of the paper so troubling that he decided to take some time off from theoretical physics, and do only experimental physics.
 This would lead shortly to his famous work with activation of nuclei with slow neutrons, for which he received a Nobel Prize in Physics in 1938.